 I like to use a combination of both wild and black rice in this salad to create a depth of flavor, but feel free to use what you like.

-What to put in rice salad?
+What’s in wild rice salad?

 This easy rice salad is bursting with layers of delicious flavor and delightful texture!
 This recipe relies on 8 simple, fresh ingredients plus a few pantry staples to create a festive, beautiful salad that’s beyond delicious!